BackstagecrewIS/tictactoe/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. At the top of the Repository (not top of page) above the Settings Button on the menu, click the Fork Button.
-3. Scroll down the pake and click the Create Fork button to make a copy.
+3. Scroll down the page and click the Create Fork button to make a copy.
 4. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone